Francesco149/todokete/README.md

 - [x] `/dataLink/fetchGameServiceDataBeforeLogin` gets existing accounts
   associated with a `service_id`, also used to get MasterVersion on startup
+- [x] `/terms/agreement` used for checking the currently accepted ToS version and what the latest version to accept is

 # build and run (linux)
 you need the kotlin compiler (kotlinc) which on void linux is package